Back to all members...

 15 Jan 2022

-OATML students Pascal Notin, Andrew Jesson, Clare Lyle and Professor Yarin Gal are co-organizing the first Machine Learning for Drug Discovery (MLDD) workshop at ICLR 2022 jointly with collaborators at GSK, Harvard, MILA, MIT and others.
+OATML students Pascal Notin, Andrew Jesson and Clare Lyle, along with OATML group leader Professor Yarin Gal, are co-organizing the first Machine Learning for Drug Discovery (MLDD) workshop at ICLR 2022 jointly with collaborators at GSK, Harvard, MILA, MIT and others.
 OATML students Neil Band, Freddie Bickford Smith, Jan Brauner, Lars Holdijk, Andreas Kirsch, Jannik Kossen and Muhammed Razzak are part of the PC.

 OATML researchers publish paper in Nature